derele/Eimeria_Lab/README.md

 ## [data_creation_code](https://github.com/derele/Eimeria_Lab/tree/master/data_creation_code) = contains examples of R code related to processing raw data and making it suitable to be in the [data](https://github.com/derele/Eimeria_Lab/tree/master/data) folder.

 # 1. Accessing data:
+### All clean and standardised tables are kept in an [overview table](https://raw.githubusercontent.com/derele/Eimeria_Lab/master/Eimeria_Lab_overview.csv), which can be used to check information availability and retreive said tables.

 ## 1.1.
 General description:

 All data in this repository has been processed and saved as a clean table according to the corresponding [template](https://github.com/derele/Eimeria_Lab/tree/master/data/templates)